graphiti-api/graphiti/guides/concepts/testing.md

 ### 1.2 Factories

 > Note: Factories are not **required**, but they are considered a best
 > practice used by the Graphiti test generator.
-Read Thoughtbot's
+Read thoughtbot's
 > [Why Factories?](https://robots.thoughtbot.com/why-factories) for more
 > information.